 - The U.S. Department of State is expanding the number of H-2A visa applicants allowed to forgo an in-person interview, which will allow more agricultural guest workers to arrive to work on U.S. farms.
 Click here for additional information.
 This change was needed because visa services for immigrants and non-immigrants had been suspended by U.S. Consular Operations in Mexico and elsewehre, which affected the arrival of workers through the H-2A program.
 Farm Bureau sent a letter to Secretary of State Mike Pompeo urging him to recognize visa processing for H-2A and other non-immigrant agricultural workers as “essential” and to treat all agricultural worker appointments as emergency visa services.
 Pennsylvania Farm Bureau has also asked members of the state’s congressional delegation to sign onto a similar but separate letter from members of Congress.

-- The U.S. Department of Agriculture and Department of Labor recently announced they will work together to help identify foreign and domestic workers that may be available to transfer to other U.S. agricultural employers.
+- The U.S. Department of Agriculture and Department of Labor announced they will work together to help identify foreign and domestic workers that may be available to transfer to other U.S. agricultural employers.
 Click here to learn more.

-- A new coronavirus-relief bill passed by Congress and signed by the president requires businesses with 500 or fewer employees to offer paid sick leave to employees affected by COVID-19 and expands the Family Medical Leave Act (FMLA).
+- A coronavirus-relief bill passed by Congress and signed by the president requires businesses with 500 or fewer employees to offer paid sick leave to employees affected by COVID-19 and expands the Family Medical Leave Act (FMLA).
 Click here for guidance on these new requirements from the U.S. Department of Labor.

 - Important safety information for farm employers is available by clicking here.